mostafaism1/cracking_the_coding_interview/README.md

   - {ProbleName}Analysis.md
     - Lists the optimal solution(s), followed by a detailed algorithmic analysis.
   - {ProblemName}.java
-    - Contains a single class, and public method(s), named after the class, for implementing the optimal solution(s).
+    - Contains a single class, and public method(s), named after the class, implementing the optimal solution(s).
     - Note: In the case of more than 1 optimal solution, the methods are postfixed with the same index as the solution implemented.
   - Helper classes (whenever extra classes lead to a more modular design).